Great content attracts more visitors to your site. And more visitors on your site means more conversions and sales. Simple, right?

 If you have a large bank of content, it is likely that some of it can be reworked.

-Simply type in a topic you want article ideas for and BuzzSumo will find all of the top content around that idea – based on metrics like how much social media engagement these posts get, and how many backlinks they are attracting.
+Simply type in a topic you want article ideas for and BuzzSumo will find all of the top content around that idea – based on metrics like how much social media engagement these posts get, and

 The YouTube channels of your competitors